CS126SP20/final-project-rrshen/DEVELOPMENT.md

         and the heavy use of RandFloat, division, distance, etc.
         It just makes more sense to use floats than to explicitly cast every time I use a variable.
-    - Created a Species enum that changes the bird's appearance.
+    - Created a Species enum and wrote code that changes the bird's appearance when prompted by a switch bird key.
     - Added code for each bird to travel in a different way.
         - Some of the birds' special flight patterns are triggered by the space bar.
 This key is saved in config.h.
+    - Added final citations and tweaked formatting.